rocky-linux/documentation/docs/guides/desktop/mate_installation.md

 ## Conclusion

-Some people are not satisfied with the newer GNOME implementations or are a lot of users who simply prefer the older MATE GNOME 2 look and feel.
+Some people are not satisfied with the newer GNOME implementations or simply prefer the older MATE GNOME 2 look and feel.
 For those people, getting MATE installed in Rocky Linux will provide a nice, stable alternative.